 Interest expense on lease liabilities is recognized under "Finance cost" account in the consolidated statements of comprehensive income.
-In 2020, finance cost also includes interest on fully paid loan amounting to ₱4.4 million.
-The unsecured loan amounting to 150.0 million was availed in 2019 and was fully paid in 2020.

-Rent expense in 2022, 2021 (and 2020) pertains to low-value asset leases on storage and short-term leases on warehouses.
+Rent expense pertains to low-value asset leases on storage and short-term leases on warehouses.

 The movements in the ROU assets are presented below: